-The Rental product provided by Finlease is a form of capital equipment procurement for all types of businesses (mainly public and Government bodies.
+The rental product is a form of capital equipment procurement for all types of businesses (mainly public and Government bodies.
 The key to a rental is that the ownership of the equipment, and all the risks associated with the ownership of the equipment, rests with the financier (lessor) rather than the lessee (the renter).

 Assets and associated debt liabilities are off the balance sheet

-Rental payments are an expense item for reporting purpose and 100% tax deductible
+Rental payments are an expense item for reporting purposes and are 100% tax deductible

 Improved working capital, gearing and return on assets

 Lessee has no residual responsibility to the lessor for the value of the equipment at the end of the lease

 Greater flexibility with financial certainty with no large upfront payment ensures you can change, upgrade, recapitalize and reinvest when you want to.

 Many larger private sector companies are often under pressure to get the debt off their balance sheet to provide a greater return to their shareholders.
 This option assists in managing the ‘debt-to-equity ratios effectively.
 A Rental has distinct advantages over other traditional forms of equipment finance.